willymcallister/willymcallister.github.io/_articles/whats-with-the-name.md

 <link rel="stylesheet" type="text/css" href="{{ "/assets/d3/spinningnumbers-d3.css" | relative_url }}" />
 </p>

-We write a spinning number in this rather intimidating mathematical notation,
+We write a spinning number with this crazy-looking mathematical notation,

 $\Large e^{j\omega t}$

 Where,
 * $e$ is the base of the natural logarithm, the special number $e = 2.7182818\ldots$
 * $j$ is the imaginary unit. $j = \sqrt{-1}\qquad$
-    * We engineers use $j$ instead of $i$ because $i$ is used for something else (current).
+    * Engineers use $j$ instead of $i$ because we use $i$ for something else (current).
-* $\omega$ is how fast the vector is spinning, it is called the *angular frequency*.
+* $\omega$ (omega) indicates how fast the number is spinning.
+It is called the *angular frequency*.
-* The radius of the big circle is $1$.
 * $t$ is time.
 You know what time is.

+* The radius of the big circle is $1$.
+* The green stick that connects the origin to the yellow spinning number isn't part of the number, it's just there to help us see it.

 This $e^{j\omega t}$ notation is pretty scary looking.
-Don't be bothered by how strange it looks for the moment, and just know it represents a number that rotates with time.
+For the moment, don't let that bother you, and just appreciate that it represents a number that spins around.
 This is one of the most beautiful and useful ideas in mathematics and engineering.
-We use spinning numbers to model and understand how signals move through the world.
+We use spinning numbers to represent sigals and understand how they move through the world.

-As an example, if we combine two spinning numbers we can create a sine wave using Euler's Formula.
+Here's one example of how we use spinning numbers.
+If we combine two spinning numbers we can create a sine wave using Euler's Formula.

 $\sin \omega t = \dfrac{1}{2}(e^{+j\omega t} - e^{-j\omega t})$